canjs/canjs/docs/can-guides/commitment/recipes/file-navigator/file-navigator-simple.md

       return new Entity(entity)
     }
   }],
-  isOpen: {type: "boolean", value: false},
+  isOpen: {type: "boolean", default: false},
   toggleOpen: function(){
     this.isOpen = !this.isOpen;
   }